Stagecoach: United States

-The stagecoach lines in the USA were operated by private companies.
+The stagecoach lines in the U.S. were operated by private companies.
 Their most profitable contracts were with U.S. Mail and were hotly contested.
 Pony Express, which began operations in 1860, is often called first fast mail service from the Missouri River to the Pacific Coast, but the Overland Mail Company began a twice-weekly mail service from Missouri to San Francisco in September 1858.
 Transcontinental stage-coaching ended with the completion of the transcontinental railroad in 1869.

 Southern Africa

 The railway network in South Africa was extended from Mafeking through Bechuanaland and reached Bulawayo in 1897.
 Prior to its arrival, a network of stagecoach routes existed.